Inositol-enhanced Bonded Arginine Silicate

 Promotes muscle performance*

-nooLVLTM is an upgraded version of Nitrosigine®, an ingredient that supports blood arginine levels and nitric oxide production, enhanced energy, promoted focus and mental acuity, and supported better muscle response following exercise.
+NooLVLTM is an upgraded version of Nitrosigine®, an ingredient that supports blood arginine levels and nitric oxide production, enhances energy, promotes focus and mental acuity, and supports better muscle response following exercise.*

-Studied dose of nooLVLTM has been 1600 mg/day: Nitrosigine® has been 1500 mg/day.
-Since these are the highest doses that have been given in human research, we consider them to be the upper limit we’d be comfortable with for daily dosing.
-Since it’s possible that the product this is included in might be used more than once a day (i.e., a person could opt to take two servings), we included a half dose per serving (i.e., 800 mg of nooLVLTM).
-In Neurohacker’s subjective and objective internal N of 1 testing, the half dose of nooLVLTM had additive effects when combined with other nootropic ingredients.*
+The studied serving of NooLVLTM has been 1600 mg/day: Nitrosigine® has been 1500 mg/day.
+Since these are the highest amounts that have been given in human research, we consider them to be the upper limit we’d be comfortable with for daily serving.
+Since it’s possible that the product this is included in might be used more than once a day (i.e., a person could opt to take two servings), we included half that amount per serving (i.e., 800 mg of NooLVLTM).
+In Neurohacker’s subjective and objective internal N of 1 testing, the half serving of NooLVLTM had additive effects when combined with other nootropic ingredients.*

 Supports healthy vascular function*

 L-arginine is the substrate for vascular nitric oxide (NO) production by NO synthase (NOS)*

 Upregulates the blood levels of arginine, silicon, and NO*